dsrodriguezl/learning_tidymodels/data/raw/raw-data_README.md

+---
-# README for raw data folder
+title: "README for raw data folder"
+output: github_document
+---

 This folder stores raw data (i.e. Data files that have not been processedd by any script before).
 For example the XLSX file where the data has been anotated, and the correspondign CSV that have been exported from it for its posterior analysis

 ## Raw data files list and description